hkellaway/AsyncTaskPerformer/README.md

 ## Usage

-AsyncTaskPerformer tasks lists of asynchronous tasks and processes them in order.
+AsyncTaskPerformer takes lists of asynchronous tasks and processes them in order.
 It can do so for multiple uses cases:

-* The list of asynchronous tasks should be processed in order with a single completion point - but without concern for if errors occur in any nor require a typed result of all tasks completing (Use [#SynchronousDispatchGroup](SynchronousDispatchGroup))
+* The list of asynchronous tasks should be processed in order with a single completion point - but without concern for if errors occur in any nor require a typed result (Use [SynchronousDispatchGroup](#SynchronousDispatchGroup))
-* The list os asynchronous tasks should be processed in order, report their result using the same type, and complete at a single point - the completion point must report the result of attempting each task in order, either with an error or the final typed result (Use [#SynchronousOperationQueue](SynchronousOperationQueue))
+* The list of asynchronous tasks should be processed in order, report their result using the same type, and have a single completion point - the completion point must report the result of attempting each task in order, either with an error or the final typed result (Use [SynchronousOperationQueue](#SynchronousOperationQueue))

 ## SynchronousDispatchGroup

 `SynchronousDispatchGroup` uses a `DispatchGroup` to synchronize its list of asynchrnous tasks.
 It is better used for tasks that don't need to be typed and don't need to halt execution if an error occurs.
 Let's look at an example of usage.

-First, create tasks that conforms to `AsyncTask`.
-Let's imagine a task that prints out "Hello World" - we'll also give the tasks an `id` so we can confirm they're processing in order.
+First, create tasks that conform to `AsyncTask`.
+Let's imagine a task that prints out "Hello World" - we'll give our tasks an `id` so we can confirm they're processing in order.

 ``` swift
 struct SayHelloTask: AsyncTask {